myrrlyn/home/priv/papers/resume.typ

   professionally.
 - I can rapidly learn unfamiliar systems and technologies.
-I have enough of an electrical engineering background to follow along with work in that area, but I am no longer able to do more hardware creation than write Verilog.
+I have enough of an electrical engineering background to follow along with work in that area, but I am no longer able to work with hardware beyond writing Verilog modules.

 = Formal Education